Skip to main content

 4. The Iran conflict changes the near-term calculus.
 Safe-haven demand, oil shock, and Hormuz supply chain risk all add urgency to precious metals positions.
 Silver benefits from the same safe-haven bid as gold - but the industrial complexity means the Iran tailwind is less clean than it is for gold.

 5. The volatility is not a bug.
 Silver will continue to experience 10–20% moves on no fundamental news.
-That is not a reason to avoid it; it is a reason to size appropriately and not use leverage.
+That is a structural feature of the market — whether and how to take exposure to it is a question for a regulated adviser, not a monthly note.

 What we don’t know